The Source Never Diminishes

 About Nina Elder

-Nina’s artwork is widely exhibited and has been featured in Art in America, VICE Magazine, and on PBS. their research has been supported by the Andy Warhol Foundation, the Rauschenberg Foundation award for Arts & Activism, the Pollock Krasner Foundation, and the Mellon Foundation.
-They have recently held positions as an Art + Environment Research Fellow at the Nevada Museum of Art, a Polar Lab Research Fellow at the Anchorage Museum, and a Researcher in Residence in the Art and Ecology Program at the University of New Mexico.
-They migrate between rural Colorado and site-specific projects.
+Nina’s artwork is widely exhibited and has been featured in Art in America, VICE Magazine, and on PBS.
+Her research has been supported by the Andy Warhol Foundation, the Rauschenberg Foundation award for Arts & Activism, the Pollock Krasner Foundation, and the Mellon Foundation.
+She has recently held positions as an Art + Environment Research Fellow at the Nevada Museum of Art, a Polar Lab Research Fellow at the Anchorage Museum, and a Researcher in Residence in the Art and Ecology Program at the University of New Mexico.
+She migrates between rural Colorado and site-specific projects.

 Photos and Videos by Wes Magyar, Stellar Propeller Studio, and Joshua Dorado, for the Galleries of Contemporary Art at UCCS, 2025